bbrownekianda/docs/rules/Readme2.md

 ![Rules](images/rulesgeneral.png)

-There are 10 categories of rules, and 59 rules in total:
+There are 10 categories of rules:

 1. **Workflow** - rules that represent the actions a user intends to perform, when they interact with form components.
 There are 6 workflow rules, see [Workflow](workflow.md) for more information.
 2. **Communications** - rules associated with user communication for example sending an email or triggering a user alert.
 There are 4 communication rules, see [Communications](communications/README.md) for more information.